Quantum networks theory: Introduction

-As it turns out, motivations for considering the quantisation of networks appear not only in the development of quantum technologies, but also in the foundations of physics.
-Whilst a theory which satisfactorily quantises gravity remains elusive, the intersection of the fundamental principles of general relativity and quantum theory suggests that such a theory will have basic features in common with quantised networks.
+As it turns out, motivations for considering quantum networks appear not only in the development of quantum technologies, but also in the foundations of physics.
+Whilst a theory which satisfactorily quantises gravity remains elusive, the intersection of the fundamental principles of general relativity and quantum theory suggests that such a theory will have basic features in common with fully quantum networks.
 Indeed the geometry of spacetime is dependent on mass distribution in general relativity, and mass distribution may be superposed in quantum theory.
 As a result a striking feature shared by most attempts to quantise gravity is the possibility of quantum superpositions of spacetime geometries.
-Whilst the effects of superposing spacetime geometries have long been thought to be inaccessible experimentally, recent realistic experimental proposals have been infanted through research at the crossover of quantum information and quantum gravity \cite{BoseSpinEntanglementWitness2017,BoseMASSIVE2018,MarlettoWhencangravity2018,MarshmanLocalityEntanglementTableTop2019} which promise the near-term confirmation or invalidation of this feature \cite{Christodouloupossibilitylaboratoryevidence2019, Christodouloupossibilityexperimentaldetection2018b}.\\ In most theories of quantum gravity, geometries are represented by networks dual to simplicial complexes \cite{RovelliLQG,LollCDT}, and so the networking structure of systems is both a prominent conceptual feature and a feature whose quantum nature deserves considerable attention in its own right.
+Whilst the effects of superposing spacetime geometries have long been thought to be inaccessible experimentally, recent realistic experimental proposals have been infanted through research at the crossover of quantum information and quantum gravity \cite{BoseSpinEntanglementWitness2017,BoseMASSIVE2018,MarlettoWhencangravity2018,MarshmanLocalityEntanglementTableTop2019} which promise the near-term confirmation or invalidation of this feature \cite{Christodouloupossibilitylaboratoryevidence2019, Christodouloupossibilityexperimentaldetection2018b}.\\ In most theories of quantum gravity, geometries are indeed represented by networks dual to simplicial complexes \cite{RovelliLQG,LollCDT}, and so the networking structure of systems is both a prominent conceptual feature and a feature whose quantum nature deserves considerable attention in its own right.
 The current network representations of geometry in theories of quantum gravity do however come with a few sources of discomfort.
-The first, a technical issue, is that the precise definition of such geometries is often left informal.
+The first, a seemingly technical issue, is that the precise definition of such geometries is often left informal, whereas choices regarding whether to name nodes and how, or whether to order their neighbours or not, can have dramatic consequences in terms of disallowing superluminal signalling, allowing for expansion, allowing for fermionic propagation \cite{ArrighiNamesInQG,ArrighiCreation,ArrighiTetrahedra}.
 The second is an uncomfortable physical consequence of the path integral formulation of dynamics, namely that such a formulation may very well jeopardize the unitary of quantum theory.
-A third uncomfortable feature of path integral formulation is that fundamental physical principles such as locality and causality are only seen as emergent, by means of heroic, and not entirely rigorous classical limits.
+A third uncomfortable feature of path integral formulation is that fundamental physical principles such as locality and causality are only seen as emergent in these theories, recovered by means of heroic, and not entirely rigorous classical limits.